DominicWatson/www.leightonbuzzardchess.co.uk/_teams/leighton-buzzard-a.md

   - kevin-williamson
   - brian-valentine
 ---
-Our glorious A team have a long history of success in the Bedfordshire league.
+The Leighton Buzzard A team have a long history of success in the Bedfordshire leagues.
 You can view the current team members and season's matches below.